pvandervelde/mindvortex/src/posts/2023-05-04-Swerve-drive-kinematics-verification.md

 Currently I have only implemented a
 [simple kinematics based approach](https://www.chiefdelphi.com/t/paper-4-wheel-independent-drive-independent-steering-swerve/107383).
-This approach is based on the following degrees of freedom for the swerve drive as well as the coordinate systems for the different parts.
+This approach is based on the diagram displaying degrees of freedom for the swerve drive as well as the coordinate systems for the different parts.
 The simple kinematics approach makes a number of assumptions which greatly simplify the problem space.